hyvor/laradocs/README.md

         'route' => 'laradocs',
         /**
          * @optional
-         * The theme file name of your documentation(without .css extention) */
+         * You can define path to your own theme here, laradocs default theme will display if null provided */
-        'theme' => null,
+        'view' => null,
          /**
          * @required
          * where should we host your content files? path should be set from your application base path.